aws-samples/cilium-service-mesh-on-eks/README.md

 service/frontend          ClusterIP   172.20.95.212    <none>        9000/TCP   21m
 ```

 Notice that there are two deployments for the `Catalog Detail` microservice; `catalogdetail` and `catalogdetail2`.
 The `catalogdetail` Kubernetes service points out to both `catalogdetail-....` and `catalogdetail2-....` pods.
 Meaning that a request from the `productcatalog-.....` pod to the `catalogdetail` service can get forwarded to any of those pods.
 You can verify this by checking the `kubectl describe service catalogdetail` output.
-This is important to note since it will become relevant in the traffic management scenario later on.
+This is important to note since it will become relevant in the traffic shifting scenario later on.

 ### Step 5 - Configure Ingress to access the application